Robbins Parking Service Ltd Listed by kairos Ransomware Group

 Robbins got its start back in 1958 when Jack Robbins, an entrepreneur at heart, founded our company as a small, one-lot business.
 Since then, we’ve grown to become Vancouver Island’s largest parking solutions provider, with more than 250 lots spanning all the way from Comox in the north to Victoria in the south.
 And even though our company has experienced incredible growth and development since those early days

 On February 3, 2026, Robbins Parking Service Ltd, a major parking operator across Vancouver Island, appeared on the leak site of the kairos ransomware group.
-The company, which manages more than 250 parking lots from Comox to Victoria, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who has used Robbins Parking services, paid invoices, or provided contact details could be affected.
+The company, which manages more than 250 parking lots from Comox to Victoria, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has used Robbins Parking services, paid invoices, or provided contact details could be affected.

 Why This Matters for You and Your Family